You’ve got questions. We’ve got answers.

 Best of all, our app does all of this without requiring expensive hardware, such as specialized cameras or digital “e-boards.”
-Using just your laptop, you can turn any writing surface into a smart, digital tool.
+Using just your laptop (and soon, your smartphone), you can turn any writing surface into a smart, digital tool.

 What will I need besides the app?

-If you’re running the app on a laptop with a built-in camera, you don’t need anything else!
+If you’re running the app on a laptop with a built-in camera, you don’t need anything else (besides a Web browser).
 If you don’t have a built-in camera or just want a better picture, simply attach any external camera to your computer.
-Other than that, you just need any writing surface (a whiteboard, a blackboard, a flip chart, electrostatic sheets, or even a few sheets of paper taped to the wall) and something to write with (markers, pencils, pens – anything!).
+Other than that, you just need any writing surface (a whiteboard, a blackboard, a flip chart, electrostatic sheets, or even a sheet of paper) and something to write with (markers, pencils, pens – anything!).